maratai/craftery/audio_music/vst_masterlist.md

 - If I say something is e.g. a "tube amp," it's *emulated* but it's tedious to type that out over and over again!
 - I've glossed some of these if the type of VST is unclear (e.g. Audio Imperia Jaeger - orchestral strings, solo soprano legato); in other cases, the name tells you!
 - Adding links slooooowly for my own convenience.
+- I'm listing things alphabetically because otherwise I will never be able to find anything.

 # [8dio](https://8dio.com) (Kontakt)
 - Catmosphere.